liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 If you encounter some unexpected behavior, please try to run the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first and see whether it's a problem of your input or my program.

-After that, you can give feedback by upload your Excel input file, a screenshot of the operation interface before crashing and the last display in the CMD window.
+After that, you can give feedback by upload your Excel input file, a screenshot of the GUI before crashing and the last display in the CMD window.
 If the output file is generated, but there is a problem with the output file, please upload the output file as well.

 If there is a crash, please run the program through the "Draw_Energy_Diagram_XML.bat" file in the directory.
 This will keep the error message before the program exits.

+## Citation

+Citing this program is optional.
+If you choose to cite this, you can use the Zenodo DOI: `10.5281/zenodo.7187658`.
+E.g. Li, Y.-H. _Energy Diagram Plotter CDXML_ 3.5.1 (DOI: 10.5281/zenodo.7187658), 2022.